gabeclass/cmdline_tools/05_sed/README.md

 * Show every line that contains 'beauty' (this is a `grep` move)  (Should we ignore lines from the header/preamble?
 How could we do this?)

-* Find every line that contains 'beauty' and, if it's intended, unindent it, and save just those lines to a file `beautylines.txt`.
+* Find every line that contains 'beauty' and, if it's indented, unindent it, and save just those lines to a file `beautylines.txt`.

 * The last two lines of every sonnet are indented.
 Let's produce a full copy of the collection in which that isn't true.